Gaara95/website/arduino_basics/arduino_basics.md

-These are a set of projects made to take you from not knowing anything about Arduinos, up to making robots.
+These are the projects used in our Arduino-basics summer camp.

 We will cover setting up a programming environment, wiring up sensors, the basic electronics, and coding for the Arduino.